FelipeSaNa/FelipeSaNA.github.io/README.md

 ![Alt Text](/docs/assets/images/Ejemplo_antidrogas_2.PNG)

+<a href="https://datosabiertosdrogas.mucd.org.mx/">The MUCD drug confiscations dashboard is available here</a>

 ## Data Analysis projects as part of Elementa DDHH

 Created an interactive network of more than 150 relevant actors and their relationships in 8 grave human rights violations cases and the Mexico-United States drug policy.
 The information was cleanded and analyzed with the R programming language (tidyverse, visNetwork, and igraph packages).